Rosalia longicorn

 • Rosalia longicorn

 This rare and protected beetle grows from 15 to 38 millimetres long.
 Its grey-blue body is covered with hairs and there is a pattern of black spots on the body.
-It has three black spots on its caps, with the largest spot in the middle.
-It also has a black and blue pattern on its legs and tentacles.
-The tentacles are twice as long as the body.
-The male has longer tentacles than the female.
+It has three black spots on its wing covers, with the largest spot in the middle.
+There is also a black-and-blue pattern on its legs and antennae, which are twice as long as its body.
+The male has longer antennae than the female.

-The Alpine goat produces a sound similar to a whine.
-This attracts females.
-After mating, the female lays her eggs in the cracks of bark, on logs and decaying wood.
-The eggs develop into larvae, which live in the tree for up to 3 years.
-After this period, they pupate and emerge as adults in late spring.
+The Rosalia longicorn produces a sound similar to squeaking, which attracts females.
+After mating, the female lays her eggs in cracks in the bark, on logs, and decaying wood.
+The larvae develop inside the tree for three years before pupating, and then emerge as adult beetles in late spring.

 Source: Pixabay